Top 7 Most Recommended Cast Iron Skillets

 The Lodge 12-inch traditional cast-iron skillet is a value that cannot be matched.
 This skillet is robust—with a helper handle and pour spouts.
 The design of the pan is a wide bottom with steep edges that are tall and great for up to six eggs, heating sauces, and browning just about anything.
 Since it is made in the USA, there is a bit of pride in owning the skillet.
 It’s available with either a glass or cast-iron lid for an additional price.
 The pan alone weighs almost eight pounds, which is definitely something to consider.

-The pan may need to be re-seasoned with use, which if you have never done before is a very simple process.
+The pan may need to be re-seasoned with use which, even if you have never done it before, is a very simple process.
 It’s essentially bonding a thin layer of oil to the metal.
 With the value being under $30, you really can’t go wrong with this skillet.

 Great For: